 The Firth of Clyde is a relatively small sea basin to the west of Glasgow, Scotland.
 Marine Scotland provided us with real-world AIS data and resulting heat maps for this marine region.
-In Figure 5 we compare the Marine Scotland heat map to SEL's generated heat map as viewed from within the MSP Challenge client application.
-The MSP Challenge play area for the Firth of Clyde is just the Clyde estuary, so all the shipping intensity outside was not considered for the simulation, but it is possible clearly to observe the similarities.
+In Figure 6 we compare the Marine Scotland heat map to SEL's generated heat map as viewed from within MSP Challenge.
+The MSP Challenge play area for the Firth of Clyde is just the Clyde estuary, so all the shipping intensity outside was not considered for the simulation, but it is possible to clearly observe the similarities.

-Figure 5: Firth of Clyde - Marine Scotland left, SEL right
+Figure 6: Firth of Clyde - Marine Scotland left, SEL right